Coupon Marketing Strategy: 15 coupon campaign ideas impacting every stage of the customer lifecycle.

 It makes your brand more customer-centric and it gives you the advantage to align your entire business towards the most profitable segment of your customer base, retaining them, and increasing your customer lifetime value.

-Gilt Insider club is a good example of a loyalty program that offers special deals but also exclusive benefits ( free shipping, access to special sale or event ) in exchange for points.
+Gilt Insider club is a good example of a loyalty program that offers special deals but also exclusive benefits ( free shipping, access to special sales or events) in exchange for points.

 9. Product review or Feedback rewards.